 To help you we have created a toolkit below based on questions our Employment Law team have received, with answers and advice on how to take proactive steps forward for your employees and your business.

 As the situation changes we will continue to add to this information to help you get through the challenges you might be facing right now.
-This includes staff working from home, temporary staff lay-offs (furlough workers), short term working, or redundancies.
+This includes staff working from home, temporary staff lay-offs, furlough workers, or redundancies.

 Employers: here’s how to claim for employees under the Coronavirus Job Retention Scheme).

 Employees: here’s how to check if your employer can use the Coronavirus Job Retention Scheme.

 For even further information to advise you and your business, find our supporting information below.
 We will be continuing to add information here on a daily basis.

 - Handy summary of measures in place supporting employees and self-employed workers.